Catalister Review 2026: Worth It for Shopify Dropshippers After the Credit Math?

 Review proof notes

-- Pricing verified: 2026-05-15 from Catalister’s homepage pricing section
+- Pricing verified: 2026-06-11 from Catalister’s homepage pricing section

 - Workflow claims checked: product finder, AI listing creation, catalog refreshing, Google Ads support, meta fields, tags, categories, product types, and store-count limits

-- Credit model checked: unlimited copy-paste imports are presented as free, while AI-optimized listings use credits
+- Credit model checked: unlimited copy-paste imports are presented as free, AI-optimized listings use credits, and additional credits start at €0.14 each on the public pricing page

 - Social proof checked: Catalister publicly claims 500+ sellers and €20M+ monthly revenue generated